-Across the street, the stately 19th-century Rice Mansion Inn offers 12 unique guestrooms and a gift shop specializing in local art.
-West Main Street also features shops, galleries and the Victorian-era Hubbard Hall, still presenting critically-acclaimed music and theater.
-Just outside the village, New Skete Monasteries sell divine cheesecakes!
+West Main Street also features shops, galleries and the Victorian-era Hubbard Hall, still presenting critically acclaimed music and theater.

 At Glimmerglass State Park in Central New York, you can cross Shadow Brook via the nation’s oldest covered bridge.
 Hyde Hall Bridge sits on the grounds of Hyde Hall, an 1817 country mansion called one of the most remarkable buildings in America.
 Nearby Cooperstown highlights classic Americana at the National Baseball Hall of Fame and The Farmers’ Museum.